ConorMurphy21/codeBeautifier/README.md

 * ```-d [outputFileName]``` Note: [outputFileName] must not have a file extension sets the output source file to [outpuFileName] with the same file extnesion as [InputCodeFile] and the output header file to [outputFielName].h
-* ```-b [blackList]``` [blackList] can be ALL, NONE, or OPS (Ignore case) see below for details.

-#### Blacklist

-This option is still a work in progress and I need your help!
-There are two ways my algorithm can deal with C/C++ Keywords.
-It can:
-1. combine all keywords in the text file so there are no keywords eg. Hello atomic_cancel World would become Hello_atomic_cancel World.
-2. redefine the keyword above the set of definitions so it can still be used by the other definitions, and then allow it to be redefined

-The first option will be effective 100% of the time.
-The second option is only effective for most keywords, but is a better looking solution.
-From my experience, operator keywords such as 'and' and 'or', are not allowed to be redefined, but everything else is.
-So I have added an option to blacklist certain sets of keywords based on your environment.
-My algorithm will run option 1 on the blacklisted words and option 2 on everything else.
-So far the only blacklisting options I have found is ALL, NONE, and my environment OPS(MinGW C++14), which blacklists all the operators.
-Let me know what your environments need and I will add more blacklist options.
-By default I will set it to OPS, but that can change if there is a more common environment need.

 #### Count Flag